Peter Watkins

 Peter Watkins (29 October 1935 – 30 October 2025) was an English filmmaker, documentarian, writer and film theorist.
 He is known as a pioneer of the docudrama and the mockumentary genres, typically with heavy political content.
 His films present pacifist and radical ideas in a nontraditional style.
-He mainly concentrated his works and ideas around the mass media and viewers' relation/participation to a movie or television documentary.
+He mainly concentrated his works and ideas around the mass media and viewers' relation to and participation in a movie or television documentary.

-Nearly all of Watkins' films used a combination of dramatic and documentary elements to dissect historical occurrences or possible near future events.
-The first of these, Culloden, portrayed the Jacobite uprising of 1745 in a documentary style, as if television reporters were interviewing the participants and accompanying them into battle; a similar device was used in his biographical film Edvard Munch.
+Nearly all of Watkins's films used a combination of dramatic and documentary elements to dissect historical occurrences or possible near future events.
+The first of these, Culloden, portrayed the Jacobite uprising of 1745 in a documentary style, as if television reporters were interviewing the participants and accompanying them into battle.
 La Commune reenacts the Paris Commune days using a large cast of French non-actors.
 The War Game (1966) depicts the aftermath of a hypothetical nuclear attack on Great Britain.
 His other notable works included Edvard Munch, a biographical film of the painter of the same name, and The Journey, a 14-hour essay film about nuclear disarmament.

 The British Film Institute writes "in an age when the media stranglehold on both our lives and the means by which we communicate is ever tightening, [Watkins] films remain a vital tool for considering new forms of image-making and a vibrant and engaging force in their own right."

 Life and career

 Early years and education

 Watkins was born in Norbiton, Surrey, on 29 October 1935.
 During the Second World War, his family moved several times.
+Between 1946 and 1952, he attended Christ College, Brecon, an independent all-boys school.
+There, he became invested with the school's dramatic society, taking on various roles.

-After doing his National Service with the East Surrey Regiment, followed by studying acting at the Royal Academy of Dramatic Art, Watkins began his television and film career as an assistant producer of short TV films and commercials; and in the early 1960s was an assistant editor and director of documentaries at the BBC.
+After finishing school, he undertook National Service with the East Surrey Regiment, followed by studying acting at the Royal Academy of Dramatic Art, Watkins began his television and film career as an assistant producer of short TV films and commercials; and in the early 1960s was an assistant editor and director of documentaries at the BBC.